jplusplus/cartodb-layers/API.md

 <a name="new_CartodbLayers_new"></a>

 ### new CartodbLayers()
-Main class to expose all the module of this library

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |